TWUOnline/LDRS627/_pages/unit-2.md

 You will explore these topics of power, critical transformational learning and prior learning assessment in this unit.

+You will notice that there is a 'Learning Cafe' section on the site.
+This is a place for you to interact about things going on, share resources and generally get to know one another.
+Your posts don't have to be course related.
+Here is a prompt that might get the conversation going:  <em>What is the best advice you’ve ever received?</em>

+<strong>Kelly - for weeks 4, 6, 8, 10 please use these prompts in the cafe:</strong>

+If you received $5,000 as a gift, how would you spend it?

+In 30 words or less, how would you describe yourself to someone who does not know you?
+OR • If someone were to write a book about you, what would the title be?  <strong>(Kelly please give both choices.)</strong>

+What do you like to do in your spare time?

+If you could take only three people with you on a trip around the world, who would you take with you?

+&nbsp;

 ##### Topics
 Unit 2 is divided into 3 topics:
 * Topic 1: Critical and Transformative Learning